Panglao, Bohol

-The name Panglao may have come from its former name Panglawod, meaning "to the open sea", or derived from the word panggaw, referring to a fishing implement used by locals.

 Panglao has educational institutions, including the San Agustin Academy (Panglao), Lourdes National High School, the Cristal e-College, and elementary schools located in every barangay (including the Panglao Central Elementary School).
-It is also home to Panglao Island International Airport that serves as Bohol's primary airport replacing Tagbilaran Airport.
-It opened in November 2018.
+It is also home to Bohol–Panglao International Airport that serves as Bohol's primary airport, replacing Tagbilaran Airport in November 2018.

 The town of Panglao, Bohol celebrates its fiesta on August 27–28, to honor the town patron San Agustin.

+Etymology

+The name Panglao may have come from its former name Panglawod, meaning "to the open sea", or derived from the word panggaw, referring to a fishing implement used by locals.
+The island also could be named after mapanglao by the Spanish, means "lonesome place".